chendry/LSY201/README.md

     delay(25);
     camera.takePicture();

-You can also use `reset` to clear the buffer, but that has the additional side effects.
+You can alternatively use `reset` to clear the buffer, but that has the additional side effects.

-### Changing the Baud Rate
+### Configuring the Baud Rate

 Call `setBaudRate` with one of the supported baud rates: 9600, 19200, 38400, 57600, or 115200.
-The camera will be using that baud when the method returns, so you'll need to reconfigure your serial object accordingly:
+The camera will be using that baud when the method returns so you'll need to reconfigure your serial object accordingly:

     camera.setBaudRate(9600);
     camera_serial.begin(9600);

+Using a baud rate other than the default 38400 can make development on the Arduino a little tricky.
+Suppose that your sketch's setup looks like this:

+    LSY201 camera;
+    SoftwareSerial camera_serial(2, 3);

+    void setup()
+    {
+      camera.setSerial(camera_serial);
+      camera_serial.begin(38400);

+      camera.setBaudRate(9600);
+      camera_serial.begin(9600);
+    }

+This will work the first time.
+However, after you reset the arduino or redeploy your sketch, the call to `setBaudRate` will never return.
+This is because the camera is still operating at 9600 baud.
+To get around this you can power cycle the camera so that it returns to it's default 38400 baud assumed by `setup()`.

 ### Resetting the Camera